pmvanev/sbirs/AIS/spectra/final_scope.md

 ## Phase II trajectory (preview)
 - Mature HIL prototype into an integrated, flight‑like payload/processor; thermal‑vac and radiation testing; limited over‑the‑air exercises with partner ranges where permissible.
-- Expand to additional modalities (SAR/EO/IR/HSI) under the same payload‑compute framework; add on‑sensor fusion and more advanced tip‑and‑cue.
+- Expand to additional modalities (SAR/EO/IR/HSI) under the same payload‑compute framework; implement multimodal sensor fusion at the edge for joint threat detection and improved classification confidence across complementary sensor streams.
 - Extend catalog integration and on‑orbit update pathways; prepare standards alignment (e.g., CCSDS/BM‑C2) and transition artifacts.

 ## Commercial potential (dual‑use)